v-machine/auto_entourage/README.md

 The plugin had only been tested for Rhino 6 on Windows 10.

 ## Known Issues
 - `orient` in `raytrace` mode occasionally behaves incorrectly.
 For now, reload entourages as a workaround or simply reorient in less computationally intensive display modes.
+- imgCrop.exe flagged as Trojan by certain anti-virus software.

 ## TODO
 - Add supprot for vector entourages